 Why Do We ‘Require Improvement’?

 Despite what our learners have to say about us, Ofsted did unfortunately report us as ‘Requires Improvement’.
-Now, there are some points on the Key Findings of the Ofsted report that we would like to address;
+There are some points on the Key Findings of the Ofsted report that we would like to address.

 Who likes deadlines anyway?

 “The proportion of learners who achieve their main learning aims and complete them within the planned timescale is low”